swiftlang/swift-evolution/proposals/0016-initializers-for-converting-unsafe-pointers-to-ints.md

 ##
 Three alternatives were considered.

-The first alternative was to add an intValue function to Unsafe[Mutable]Pointer.
+The first alternative was to add an `intValue` function to `Unsafe[Mutable]Pointer`.
 This alternative was rejected because it is preferred that type conversions be implemented as initializers where possible.

-The next alternative was to add functions to Unsafe[Mutable]Pointer which covered the identified pointer arithmetic cases.
-This alternative was rejected because it either would have required us to imagine every use-case of pointer arithmetic and write functions for them, which is an impossible task, or it would have required adding a full suite of arithmetic and bitwise operators to Unsafe[Mutable]Pointer.
-Because some of these operations are defined only on signed integers, and others on unsigned, it would have required splitting Unsafe[Mutable]Pointer into signed and unsigned variants, which would have complicated things for users who did not need to do pointer arithmetic.
+The next alternative was to add functions to `Unsafe[Mutable]Pointer` which covered the identified pointer arithmetic cases.
+This alternative was rejected because it either would have required us to imagine every use-case of pointer arithmetic and write functions for them, which is an impossible task, or it would have required adding a full suite of arithmetic and bitwise operators to `Unsafe[Mutable]Pointer`.
+Because some of these operations are defined only on signed integers, and others on unsigned, it would have required splitting `Unsafe[Mutable]Pointer` into signed and unsigned variants, which would have complicated things for users who did not need to do pointer arithmetic.
 Additionally, the implementations of these operations would have probably converted the pointers to integers, perform a single operation, and then convert